 Camp however you choose at Stone Mountain Park.
 Bring a tent, or rent a safari tent or yurt.
 There are plenty of family-friendly activities, including 15 miles of hiking trails and historical sites.
 The park also has a limited number of RVs for rental.

 Family RV Parks

 These parks offer family-friendly RV sites; some also have tent and cabin options.

 A simple site in Central Georgia, this campground has RV, cabin and campsites for sleeping with a home-like touch in all the spaces.
 Enjoy on-site activities, or relax and breathe fresh air.

 Treat the kids to a Yogi Bear-filled getaway at this site.
-With choices for how to stay (RV, cabin or campsite) and things to do on-site, families enjoy the convenience and fun at Jellystone.
+With choices for how to stay (cabin, campsite or RV) and things to do on site, families enjoy the convenience and fun at Jellystone.
 Activities include train rides, mini golf, gem mining, indoor/outdoor cinemas, and more—just don’t forget the picnic basket.